by Bob Enyart

 Good Translations; Bad Interpretations: "And in Your book they all were written, The days fashioned for me, When as yet there were none of them" (Ps.
 139:16).
 This verse is almost always quoted completely out of context.
 The complete passage, Psalm 139:13-16 refers strictly to the development of the baby in the womb.
 God's "book" here is not the Bible, and it is not the Book of Life, but it is the genetic code that God wrote with His finger and enabled us to inherit from our parents.
 Thus the last day written in that book is not the day of one's death, but the day of one's birth.
 See this more fully exegeted at AmericanRTL.org/Bible#fetology.

 - "...with the Lord one day is as a thousand years, and a thousand years as one day" (2 Pet.
 3:8).
 Rather than implying that God is outside of time, the passage means that God is patient, and extraordinarily capable.
 He is patient, as stated in the very next verse, that God "is longsuffering toward us" (2 Pet.
 3:9), for God is love, and love is patient.
-Yet, if God were outside of time, patience is one of the many things that God could not have.
-For example, He also could not then have expectation or hope, but He has expectations (e.g., Isa.
+God has wonderful qualities that can only be had if He exists in time, including patience, being slow to anger, and hope.
+If God were outside of time He Himself could not even exhibit the fruit of the Spirit (Gal.
+5:22) nor love (1 Cor.
+13:4-7).
+If atemporal, He could not have expectation or hope, but He does have expectations (e.g., Isa.
 5:1-4) and He is a God of hope (Rom.
 15:13).
-The passage also shows that God is extraordinarily capable and can do in a single day what men may think would take eons.
+The "thousand years" passage shows that God is extraordinarily capable and can do in a single day what men may think would take eons.
 It is not that God is able to do anything, for He can only do that which is doable.
 Regardless of how much time was available, He could not make another God just like Himself, nor could He make it a virtue to worship the devil.
 These are logical and moral impossibilities, and God is good, and rational.
 For He is truth.
 On the other hand, a thousand years are not as one day to those of us living on this Earth, because we face death, and we have severe limits to what we can accomplish in a day.
 (Although in a brief moment we can gain eternal life, by trusting in Jesus Christ.)
 Consider one example though of what God can do in a single day.
 Eleven times the Bible says that God stretched out the heavens.
 Looking at the stars then, it appears that the light of the universe has been traveling for eons, yet God stretched out the heavens in a single day (Gen. 1:14-19).
 In fact, it was on a Wednesday. :)

 Liberty University's Richard Holland's God, Time, and the Incarnation: Dr. Holland, assistant professor of theology at Liberty University, wrote the the definitive work on the intersection, or lack thereof, in the church's teaching on atemporality and the Incarnation.
 In God, Time and the Incarnation Holland's research demonstrates that when leading theologians from Augustine and Boethius to Anselm and Aquinas defend their doctrine on atemporality, they systematically avoid any discussion of the Incarnation, even when the avoidance is extreme.
 Hear Richard Holland interviewed right here on KGOV in a major broadcast event as Bob Enyart and the author talk through the book's major findings including regarding Oscar Cullmann's "detailed analysis of the terminology found in the Greek New Testament used to refer to time" where Cullmann concluded that "the words themselves reveal what the early Christian conception of time was, and he argues that...
 The terminology of the New Testament teaches us that... time [is an] unending extension..."